ndmitchell/build-shootout/README.md

 Given a C file, compile it, automatically figuring out any transitively included dependencies.
 If any of those dependencies change in future, it should rebuild.

+### wildcard: Build a file specified by an extension wildcard

 ### directory: Build all C files in a directory